Dressmann’s #JustTheWayYouAre campaign is a brilliant and much-needed takedown of the stereotypical “perfect” man/model in mens’ clothing ads.

 +Commentary: First my hat is off to [ürb] for posting this on his blog, and then on Facebook where at least 250+ words spilled out in his comments as a response.
 This issue is very near & dear to me.
 As is the psychology behind Madison Avenue.
 Even the sociology behind social media, and the impact it has on us in a post-emotional performative web experience we call a digital life.
 That seems to have so much impact on us.

 Much of the study behind this is rooted in a great deal of junk science passing itself off as facts these days.
 When they are nothing more than theoretical pop culture tripe.
 Even less attention has been paid to the marginalized groups & how they are represented unless they are suddenly your hot demographic.
 The talk about reaching the “Mobile-Obsessed Multicultural Millennials” is a new retread on a phenomena.
-Quite literally without cookies on their desktops, always the purview of a middle-class, predominantly white user, now suddenly with mobile, and the number of people exponentially growing with access.
-You have to think about the ones that influence.
+Quite literally without cookies on their desktops, always the purview of a middle-class, predominantly white user, now suddenly with mobile, and the number of people is exponentially growing with access.
+You have to think about the ones that will influence.

 Equally we have a “backlash” of sorts, as we always do with progress: [Exhibit 1 of a million]